 ST. THOMAS CHURCH

-Proctor sat in the pew as if in a doctor’s waiting room.
+Proctor sat in the pew with the enthusiasm of a man serving jury duty.
 An apostate to more than one faith, neither repentance nor epiphany had brought him there.
-Houses of worship served a different purpose in his world, more akin to neutral ground or safe houses.
+Houses of worship served a different purpose in his world, more akin to dead space.
 Most lacked the infrastructure for proper surveillance, much less scraping the data off parishioners’ devices.
 There was an assumption that whatever could be learned in church wasn’t worth the effort.

-On the rare occasion he’d suffer through a wedding or a funeral, he tried to appreciate the history of it all.
-These places brought about the first epoch of globalized thought control.
-They codified and spread the same artifice that once brought a quick-witted Neanderthal to say I alone know why the sky is angry and exported it to the world.
-In a war for minds, the Vatican had built the first intercontinental ballistic weapon.
+On the rare occasion he’d suffer through a wedding or a funeral, he tried to appreciate the church in a historical context.
+The architecture, institutional hypocrisy, and societal benefits were all incidental.
+The church had brought about the first epoch of globalized thought control.
+It codified and evangelized the same artifice of that first Neanderthal to say only I know why the sky is angry and exported it to the world.
+In the war for the popular mind, the Vatican had built the first intercontinental ballistic missile.

 History did little to ease Proctor’s concerns for the present.